HobnobMancer/cazy_webscraper/README.md

 `--nodelete_log` - When called, content in the existing log dir will **not** be deleted.
 Default: False (existing content is deleted).

+`--pdb`, `-p` - Enable retrieval of PDB accessions.
+Default, PDB accessions not retrieved.

 `--retries`, `-r` - Define the number of times to retry making a connection to CAZy if the connection should fail.
 Default: 10.

-`--sequence`, `-s` - Retrieve protein amino acid sequences from UniProt

 `--skip_uniprot_accessions` - Path to a JSON file, keyed by UniProt accessions/IDs and valued by dicts containing `{'gbk_acc': str, 'db_id': int}`.
 This file part of the cache created by `cw_get_uniprot_data`.
 This is option to skip retrieving the UniProt IDs for a set of GenBank accessions, if retrieving data for the same dataset (this save a lot of time!)

+`--sequence`, `-s` - Retrieve protein amino acid sequences from UniProt

+`--seq_update` - If a newer version of the protein sequence is available, overwrite the existing sequence for the protein in the database.
+Default is false, the protein sequence is **not** overwritten and updated.

 `--sql_echo` - Set SQLite engine echo parameter to True, causing SQLite to print log messages.
 Default: False.